9 Essential Tips For Screwing Into MDF

 Because MDF is made from pressed wood fibers, it will not be as strong in the edges as real wood is.
 For this reason, just tighten your screws up firm but do not try to overtighten them.

 Overtightening will result in the screw threads pulling through the MDF and stripping out your screw hole.
-Look here if you need to fix a stripped-out screw.

 Tips For Applying Just The Right Tension